gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 middle of the night: the sound the militia archer's arrow had made when it hit the Tinhead sergeant, the spearman writhing on the pavement, trying to hold the wound in his leg closed, the scene in the market.
-"And now he won't wake up," she finished.
-"He's bleeding again and I can't wake him up."
+"And now he 's bleeding again and I can't wake him wake up," she finished.

 Lady Kembe scowled.
-"Have you his knife?"
-Erileine nodded.
-"Good.
-Rest a moment where you find yourself."
+"Rest a moment where you find yourself."
 The picture became just a picture again, though the candle flame still burned.

 *Whoomp!* Banefire thudded in the distance.
 All of a sudden she felt desperately lonely.
 What would she do if Razi died?
 She couldn't